abhinavsaurabh/SpotHot-Hotspot-Management-App/README.md

 - [x] monitoring battery temperature and suspend tethering if limit exceeds
 - [x] stores up to 10 WiFi tethering settings and selects one as default

-This works best upto Android 9.
+All the features works best upto Android 9.